 - Permanent part-time arrangements — The hours for these alternative work arrangements usually vary from 20 to 29 hours per week, with employees sometimes given the right to decide which days they work and how long they work on those days.
 The key attraction of this arrangement is that the employees may be entitled to company benefits, albeit on a prorated basis.

 Employees can become very invested in alternative work arrangements that they may not be able to work out with another employer.
-Take advantage of this approach to build employee loyalty and job satisfaction and to promote a happier work environment.
+Take advantage of this work-life balance approach to build employee loyalty and job satisfaction and to promote a happier work environment.